From Civil War heroes to an awesome ale trail…

 The Horse & Farrier

-The Horse and Farrier is now one of Otley’s finest experiences, offering sumptuous food, excellent hand pulled cask ales and luxurious
+The Horse and Farrier is now one of Otley’s finest experiences, offering sumptuous food, excellent hand pulled cask ales and luxurious accommodation.

 There are four letting rooms available, all with king-sized beds, en-suite shower rooms and all the mod cons, everything you would expect in a modern Bed & Breakfast.